-Year ended December ded December
+Year end Year ended December

-31, , 2022 31 , 2021
+31 , 2023 3 1, 2022

-Operating costs \$ 178 \$ 219
+Operating costs \$ 108 \$ 178

-Selling expenses 7 18
+Selling expenses 39 7

-Administrative expenses 31 70
+Administrative expenses 25 31

-Research and development expenses 1,653 1,697
+Research and development expenses 1,197 1,653

-Total \$ 1,869 \$ 2,004
+Total \$ 1,369 \$ 1,869

 - A. Patent is comprised of the related patents and professional technologies of developing minimally invasive medical devices. - B. With the aim of better management of intellectual property, the Company centralized resources on research and development of related projects to speed up commercialization and afterward asset sale in November 2015.
 Medeon Biosurgical, Inc. (the "MBS" Company, and the liquidation was completed on June 30, 2016), a second-tier subsidiary of the Company, transfers the technology of ClickCleanTM and AbcloseTM, etc. Based on a tripartite agreement with the MBS Company, Shendder, Inc. (the "Shendder" Company), and Medeon International, Inc. (the "MBI" Company).
 The patent rights, which owned by the MBS Company, was transferred to the shareholders, Shendder Company and MBI Company who owned approximately 42.99% and 57.01% of the shareholdings respectively, based on the equity ratio.
 The transfer prices are USD168,293 and USD223,178 respectively.
 Meanwhile, Shendder Company and MBI Company transferred the patent rights to the Company based on the cost of acquisition.
-The Company shall pay immediately following the date of the sale of patent rights. - C. The asset purchase agreement between Shendder Company and the Company states that if the licensing price of research and development results exceeds the transfer price, the Company should allocate 42.99 % of the profit to Shendder Company. - D. For the year ended at December 31, 2022, there was no payment to be allocated to Shendder Company and MBI Company.
+The Company shall pay immediately following the date of the sale of patent rights.

+C. The asset purchase agreement between Shendder Company and the Company states that if the licensing price of research and development results exceeds the transfer price, the Company should allocate 42.99 % of the profit to Shendder Company.
+For the year ended at December 31, 2023, there was no payment to be allocated to Shendder Company and MBI Company.